Boat tour of Heimaey

-Hear Viking sagas and learn local history from our expert guide.
+Hear Viking sagas and learn about local history from our expert guide

-Admire the rich birdlife, and scout for puffin, fulmars, kittiwakes, and gannets.
+Admire the rich birdlife and scout for puffins, fulmars, kittiwakes, and gannets

-Explore the spectacular caves Fjósið and Klettshellir, only accessible by boat.
+Explore the spectacular caves Fjósið and Klettshellir, which are only accessible by boat

-Learn about the island’s volcanic eruption in 1973 and the formation of new land.
+Learn about the island’s volcanic eruption in 1973 and the formation of new land and a new island

 Vestmannaeyjar is an archipelago off the south coast of Iceland.
 The islands were formed by a submarine volcanic eruption and the largest island, and the only inhabited one, is Heimaey.
 The other islands are visited frequently by the locals for bird hunting and egg collection.
 The latest volcanic eruption was in the year 1973 and many houses are still underneath the new lava.